-11 Electrical appliances:
+10 Electrical appliances:

 The School manages the use and testing of electrical appliances.
 Frequency of testing will depend upon the type and use of equipment.
-All electrical equipment is managed in line with the Health and Safety Executives (HSE) current guidance notes.
+All electrical equipment is managed in line with the HSE's current guidance notes.

-12 Emergency evacuation and planning:
+11 Emergency procedures and planning:

-Systems (see PEEPs) are implemented to ensure that all occupants of the premises can be evacuated in an emergency.
+Systems are implemented to ensure that all occupants of the premises can be evacuated in an emergency.
 Different systems may be required depending upon the cause of the evacuation (e.g., fire and bomb evacuations).
-The School plans for different types of emergency.
+The School plans for different types of emergencies.
+The School develops Personal Emergency Evacuation Plans (PEEPs) whenever appropriate, and has a guidance document for PEEPs that are in place at any given time.

-13 First aid:
+12 First aid:

 The School takes its First Aid arrangements and welfare of pupils extremely seriously.
 To that end, the School exceeds the recommended number of trained first aiders and employs two qualified nurses to administer its First Aid requirements on a daily basis.
+The School has a detailed policy and guidance document on the management of first aid.

-14 Fire safety:
+13 Fire safety:

-The guidance details the procedures for conducting and reviewing the fire risk assessment; and also outlines the procedures to ensure that alarm systems, firefighting equipment, lighting etc., are tested regularly and maintained to a high standard.
+Separate guidance details the procedures for conducting and reviewing the fire risk assessment, and also outlines the procedures to ensure that alarm systems, firefighting equipment, lighting etc., are tested regularly and maintained to a high standard.

-15 Food safety:
+14 Food safety: